Dytynets Park: History

-The first fortifications were formed here in the VIII century on the site of a more ancient settlement.
-Chernihiv soon became one of the most significant cities, as evidenced by its mention under 907 in the "Tale of Bygone Years".
+The first fortifications were formed here in the 8th century on the site of a more ancient settlement.
+Chernihiv soon became one of the most significant cities, as evidenced by its mention under 907 in the Tale of Bygone Years.
 In the agreement between Oleg and Byzantium, he is mentioned as the second most important after Kyiv.

-Detinets occupied the entire southwestern section of the cape (about 11 hectares).
-It was surrounded by an earthen rampart with a wooden wall and a deep moat, had three entrances: Water, Kyiv and Burned Gates.
-In detinets housed the princely court, rich estates of the wealthy nobility and the main cathedrals of the city.
-The fact that the detinets were built up to a large extent by stone structures, in addition to the Cathedral of the Transfiguration of the Savior and the Cathedral of Borisoglebsky, which were preserved to this day, is also evidenced by the remains of the princely courtyard of the 10th century, consisting of two stone towers from two to three floors, and its episcopal courtyard of the 12th century with stone wall and gate church.
-Significant influence in the city enjoyed the clergy – until the end of the X century, pagan, and then Christian.
-The pagan temple was probably located on the territory of the detinets, where at the beginning of the XVIII century two silver idols were found.
-From the north and west, Okolny Grad adjoined the detinets – the most populated handicraft and trading part of Chernihiv, not inferior in area to the Kyiv city of Yaroslav.
+Dytynets occupied the entire southwestern section of the cape (about 11 hectares).
+It was surrounded by an earthen rampart with a wooden wall and a deep moat, had three entrances: Vodiana, Kyivska and Pohorila Gates.
+Dytynets housed the princely court, rich estates of the wealthy nobility and the main cathedrals of the city.
+The fact that the Dytynets was built up to a large extent by stone structures, in addition to the Transfiguration Cathedral and the Boris and Gleb Cathedral, which were preserved to this day, is also evidenced by the remains of the princely courtyard of the 10th century, consisting of two stone towers from two to three floors, and its episcopal courtyard of the 12th century with stone wall and gate church.
+Pagan, and after the 10th century, Christian clergy enjoyed significant influence in the city.
+The pagan temple was probably located on the territory of the Dytynets, where at the beginning of the 17th century two silver idols were found.
+From the north and west, Okolny Grad adjoined the Dytynets—the most populated handicraft and trading part of Chernihiv, not inferior in area to the City of Yaroslav in Kyiv.
 It was surrounded by powerful walls after the battle of Listvy, when Chernihiv became the center of a vast principality.
-At the foot of the detinets on the river side was an extensive Chernihiv hem, part of which (probably the area of the ancient pier) was fortified with a shaft with wooden structures.
-The edges of the Desna and Swifts' terraces were fairly densely built up.
+At the foot of the Dytynets on the river side was an extensive Chernihiv hem, part of which (probably the area of the ancient pier) was fortified with a shaft with wooden structures.
+The edges of the Desna and Stryzhen terraces were fairly densely built up.

-In the XII century, the area of the Detinets expanded significantly, which amounted to 16 hectares.
-The original moat, which was located 70 m east of the Transfiguration Cathedral, was filled up and the Detinets expanded eastward.
-At the same time, the border of Okolnoy Grad expanded to the east, the area of which reached 40 hectares.
-On the west side, the Tretyak adjoined the detinets – an independent fortified section of the Okolny City with an area of 20 hectares.
+In 12th century, the area of the Dytynets expanded significantly, which amounted to 16 ha.
+The original moat, which was located 70 m east of the Transfiguration Cathedral, was filled up and the Dytynets expanded eastward.
+At the same time, the border of Okolnoy Grad expanded to the east, the area of which reached 40 ha.
+On the west side, the Tretyak adjoined the Dytynets – an independent fortified section of the Okolny Grad with an area of 20 ha.
 To the north and west of Okolny Castle there was a vast Pisgorodor fortified with a stockade, rampart, and moat.